-B.K.S Iyengar was a world-renowned yoga teacher, whose teachings have possibly become the most prevalent yoga practices today (Williams et al., 2005).
-Iyengar yoga has its roots in Ashtanga yoga, but is unique in its incorporation of using props and proper alignment to reduce pain and injury (Lasater, 1995; Williams et al., 2005).
+B.K.S Iyengar was a world-renowned yoga teacher, whose teachings have possibly become the most prevalent yoga practice today (Williams et al., 2005).
+Iyengar yoga has its roots in Ashtanga yoga but is unique in its incorporation of using props and proper alignment to reduce pain and injury (Lasater, 1995; Williams et al., 2005).
 Restorative Yoga has since been the focus of much research, due to its ability to reduce low back pain (Crow et al., 2015; Sherman et al., 2005; Williams et al., 2005), alleviate neck pain (Crow et al., 2015), treat chronic knee symptoms (Kolasinski et al., 2005; Williams et al., 2005), act as a therapeutic remedy to patients with breast cancer (Danhauer et al., 2008), assist with autoimmune disease recovery, and more.

 A key aspect to understanding the therapeutic effects of restorative yoga involves understanding the autonomic nervous system.
 Modern society is a breeding ground for stress and now most people suffer from chronic stress (Lasater, 1995).
 We are constantly living with increased sympathetic nervous system tone, rather than understanding how to relax into the parasympathetic nervous system.
 Mental habits we often grant ourselves in the modern age such as ruminating on the past or projecting into the future can increase sympathetic activity (van Oyen Witvliet et al., 2011).
 Learning to decrease our mental ruminations and calm the mind is at the heart of mindfulness practices and restorative yoga (Lasater, 1995; Sovik, 2000; Wielgosz et al., 2019).

 It is here within the 200hr Restorative Yoga Teacher Training specialty, we endeavour to introduce you to an array of practices that promote personal and professional approaches to navigating stress and suffering differently.
-Approaches that allow you to transform the stress response into opportunities of growth for both yourself and your clients.
+Approaches that allow you to transform the stress response into opportunities for growth for both yourself and your clients.
 Through this training you will come to understand two dimensions of integrative restorative yoga practice:

 - Restorative Practice: Tradition in the East which shall reiterate the eastern perspective of working toward individual development, as well as